Aider-AI/aider/docs/repomap.md

   - We need to help GPT understand the overall codebase.
   - This will help it understand the code it needs to change, which may depend on other parts of the codebase.
-  - It will also help GPT write new code and modify the existing code in a way that respects and utilizes existing libraries, modules and abstractions found elsewhere in the codebase.
+  - It will also help GPT write new code and modify the existing code in a way that respect and utilize existing libraries, modules and abstractions found elsewhere in the codebase.
   - We must convey all of this "code context" to GPT in an efficient manner that fits within the limited context window.